 We have worked with Freedom Tech and MCC Digital to put together what we believe is an excellent offer for families:

-- The latest and fastest 9th Generation iPad with a 10.2 inch screen and 64GB storage
+- The 9th Generation iPad with a 10.2 inch screen and 64GB storage

 - 30 month Freedom Tech Advanced Repair Service at no additional cost.
 Terms and conditions apply.